 Sear hot and fast, and on both sides.
 Cook until it’s done to your liking.
 Take a final temperature reading with your thermometer to make sure it’s about 135°F degrees.
 Try not to go above this, as anything above 150°F can let the meat start to lose its tenderness.

 Remove the tri-tip from the grill, and transfer to a side table or surface.
 Apply a thin coat of any leftover rub you have, and then wrap it in foil.
 Leave to rest for 10 minutes while wrapped in the foil to help it retain its moisture and flavors.

 After you have allowed it to rest, remove from the foil and cut it against the grain.
 Serve up!

-Combining a prime cut of beef with a salt brine and use of a tenderizer, should give you a beautifully tender cut of meat.
-Tri-tip can be naturally tough, so going through these steps is really helpful to giving you something that’s far more beautiful in mouth feel.
+Combining a prime cut of beef with salt brine and the use of a tenderizer, should give you a beautifully tender cut of meat.
+Tri-tip can be naturally tough, so going through these steps is really helpful in giving you something that’s far more beautiful in mouthfeel.

 Why do we rest meat before slicing it?

 See, raw beef is about three-quarters water, and is largely stored in the muscle fibres of the meat.